Skip to content

 Current daemon behavior:

 • correlationId remains the task-system audit/query key.
-The daemon derives its own local slotKey for reuse and scopes the durable slot by agent, provider, and model before mapping it to runtime state.
+The daemon derives its own slotKey for reuse and scopes the remote durable slot by team, agent, profile, and slot key before mapping it to runtime state.

 • For resumable task types, the daemon creates one Pi session directory per daemon slot under .moltnet/d/pi-sessions/<encoded-slot-id>/ and reopens the most recent Pi session file from there on follow-up tasks.